lialittis/OCaml/Exercises/README.md

 2. Define is_valid_answer of type int * int -> bool such that is_valid_answer (grand_father_age, grand_son_age) returns true if and only if grand_father_age and grand_son_age verify the constraints of the puzzle.
 3. Write a function find : (int * int) -> (int * int) that takes a pair (max_grand_father_age, min_grand_son_age) and returns a solution (grand_father_age, grand_son_age) to the problem, where min_grand_son_age <= grand_son_age < grand_father_age <= max_grand_father_age or (-1, -1) if there was no valid answer in the given range.
 `

+## Points and vectors

+The given prelude defines three types, one for three dimensional points, another for velocity vectors in three dimensions, and another one representing moving objects in space.

+1. Write a function move : point -> dpoint -> point such that move p dp is the point p whose coordinates have been updated according to dp.
+(x is now x +. dx, y is now y +. dy, z is now z +. dz.
+2. Write a function next : physical_object -> physical_object such that next o is the physical object o at time t + dt.
+The position of next o is the position of o moved according to its velocity vector.
+3. Suppose that these objects are spheres whose radius is 1.0.
+Write a function will_collide_soon : physical_object -> physical_object -> bool that tells if at the next instant, the two spheres will intersect.

+## Searching for Strings in Arrays

+1. Write a function is_sorted : string array -> bool which checks if the values of the input array are sorted in strictly increasing order, implying that its elements are unique (use String.compare).
+2. Using the binary search algorithm, an element can be found very quickly in a sorted array.
+Write a function find : string array -> string -> int such that find arr word is the index of the word in the sorted array arr if it occurs in arr or -1 if word does not occur in arr.
+The number or array accesses will be counted, to check that you obtain the expected algorithmic complexity.
+Beware that you really perform the minimal number of accesses.
+For instance, if your function has to test the contents of a cell twice, be sure to put the result of the access in a variable, and then perform the tests on that variable.